hsx1/adi2_rsfmri/README.md

 ### code
 This folder containts all code for the MATLAB analysis with the SwE toolbox.
 Explanations of code below.

 `run_or_display.m`: analysis script; conducts analysis as specified in the beginning of the script - for non-parametric estimation it will run or display all contrasts in a loop.
-To use script read > How to run analysis < below.
+To use script read [How to run analysis in MATLAB](#how-to-run-the-analysis-in-matlab) below.

 `RunModelGroupTime.m`, `RunModelBMI.m` and `RunModelFD.m` as well as `AllTPEval.m` and `SingleTPEval.m` are functions called by `run_or_display.m`